dataformsjs/website/README.md

 php -S localhost:3000 website/public/index.php
 ~~~

-The main site SPA (exluding example pages) can be ran from this repository directly without downloading the dataformsjs repository:
+The main site SPA (excluding example pages) can be ran from this repository directly without downloading the dataformsjs repository:

 ~~~
 cd {this-directory}